What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 - The free trial is great, but a free plan is always better.

-- The drag and drop editors are easy to use but I did spot one or two little glitches.
+- The drag and drop editor is easy to use but I did spot one or two little glitches.

 Moosend Review: Is it the Right Email Marketing Tool For You?